PyHubs/IJPS-Python-Varient/README.md

 # IJPS-Python-Varient V1
+A simple python varient with different features, which compiles into native python code

-Offical Release Version 1 and comes with bug fixes!
+**NOW: Offical Release Version 1 and comes with bug fixes for fun and hell!**

 > IJP CODE